5 Ways to Keep the Kids Entertained On Ferries When Greek Island Hopping

 Kids and Greek Island Hopping

-Greek island hopping is an excellent way to spend a summer vacation for families seeking a unique travel experience.
-There are an incredible number of Greek islands to choose from, each with their own unique aspects.
+Greek island hopping is an excellent way to spend summer vacation for families seeking a unique travel experience.
+There are an incredible number of Greek islands to choose from, each with its own unique aspects.

 With ferry journeys taking anywhere from 1 hour to 12 hours though, you might need to find ways to keep you kids entertained along the way.
 Here’s a quick list of activities your young ones can engage in to keep away the boredom during these trips.
 Hope it helps!

 The Greek myths are considered to be among the richest and most interesting in the world and can provide endless amusement for children.
 Make sure you have books where they can read about legendary figures like Achilles, Hercules (known as Herakles in Greek), Odysseus, and the gods of Olympus such as Zeus, Poseidon, and Hades.
 If they are Percy Jackson fans, there is no better place than Greece to read some of those great books!

 Pick up a Greek myth comic or book before you go, at the airport when you arrive, or at a kiosk.
 They are sure to come across some familiar names whose history they didn’t know about, which is always a cause for excitement.
 You can also check out our fun facts about ancient Greece for kids article!